sleconf/sleconf-www/_posts/2014-9-15-call-for-attention.md

 _Question_: can this be done generically with a library (Ralf Laemmel) asking.
 Answer, yes, that is also possible also under the hood of the generated code.

+### 18:00

+So the official program has ended (except for the reception with the prizes!)
+At this point everybody is either quickly catching up with work, or family, or (and this is a great sign) people are huddled together in discussion groups shop talking, exchanging citations and ideas on the future of SLE.
+Great!